-Of course, there’s still a big payment up front.
+Of course, there’s still a big payment upfront.
 But remember the campervan becomes your home and transport for the duration of your trip.
-Saving you costs on accommodation and expensive tours to visit the tourist spots.
-Read about my campervan experience here.

 Read my Summer Iceland Packing list for everything (including the food I packed).

-Did you know Iceland has been rated the safest country in the world.
+Did you know Iceland was rated the safest country in the world?
 If you’ve never tried hitchhiking then maybe here’s the place for you to try.
-The Ring Road does have a steady flow of traffic, although be prepared to wait sometimes.
+The Ring Road does have a steady flow of traffic, although be ready to wait sometimes.

-During my Ring Road trip I gave a couple of hitchhikers lifts.
-And karma returned its favour when I missed the airport bus at midnight and had a lift from a local Icelandic lady within 5 minutes!
+During my Ring Road trip, I picked up a couple of hitchhikers.
+And karma returned its favour when I missed the airport bus at midnight and had a lift from a local Icelandic woman within 5 minutes!

 4. Shop at Bonus supermarket